A Guide to Working in the EU If You're a UK National

 What you need to know if you're a UK citizen who is auditioning or working in the EU.

 The UK has officially left the European Union and as you’d expect, this has caused changes to the rules and regulations around travel and work on the continent.

-Whilst the Brexit deal may be updated in the future, for UK residents planning to work in the EU it’s important to know what the new rules are to make sure you’re not caught short by bureaucracy and border controls.
+Whilst the Brexit deal may be updated in the future, for UK residents planning to work in the EU it’s essential to know what the new rules are to make sure you’re not caught short by bureaucracy and border controls.

 If you're a UK citizen wanting to work abroad, here are the current rules that affect artists working in the European Union.

-UK Residents with an EU Passport
+- UK residents with an EU passport

 If you’re a UK resident with an EU passport, you can still travel to Europe for work, study and leisure without a visa or work permit.